Then you’ve arrived at the ideal location.

 You may not be able to detect whether your dog is having a seizure or just daydreaming when seizures are mild.
 But it’s possible to distinguish between a dozing and a seizing dog by observing the following key differences.

 Relaxed canines appear to be in a good mood as they are sleeping.
-But seizure-inducing facial expressions and jaw actions can be expected from dogs while they’re dreaming.
+But seizure-inducing facial expressions and jaw actions can be expected from dogs while dreaming.

 You should anticipate witnessing far more dramatic jaw motions and an expression that is not calm.
-When a dog has a seizure, it may open and close its jaw and even bite its own tongue.
+When a dog has a seizure, it may open and close its jaw and bite its tongue.

-Let’s see the solutions for seizure below.
+Let’s see the solutions for seizures below.